 2.)
 Packages help prospective partners decide if a partnership with you will be priced as “budget”, “moderate”, or “costly”.
 Again, be sure to charge true.
 Packages may help set your standard rates, but you can always adjust per the scope of each project.

 3.)
 If you need to travel internationally or your business has international partners be sure to specify the currency in your rate sheets.
 You don't want confusion between ¥ vs. $ to bite you in the butt later.

 4.)
 Put lower reaching social media at a minimum of 2 or 3 posts.
 If you offer multiple tweets or posts with a small reach, it can add value better.

 5.)
 It may be a no-brainer, but make sure that your name, website URL, email address, and business phone number are included in your rate card.Charge true—use this article to build your blog rate card and get paid what you're worth. #blogging Click To Tweet

 The actual rates that each blogger should charge are, honestly, subjective at best.

-One awesome tool is Social Bluebook, where you can get approximated rates to charge for your website and social media channels based on traffic, engagement, and following.
+A classic tool is Social Bluebook, where you can get approximated rates to charge for your website and social media channels based on traffic, engagement, and following.
 To the right, you can see my Social Bluebook analysis and what sort of metrics it provides you.

-But that includes not short selling yourself!
+But that includes not selling yourself short.
 The bane of any blogger's existent are the bloggers who sell themselves extremely short or work for completely free and it lowers the expectation of pay for everyone else!

 Pitching Properly: The Key to Success